fl101/awardfares-blog/_posts/2024-04-15-introducing-aeromexico-rewards.md

 ## What AwardFares Offers to Aeromexico Rewards Members

-- **Up-to-the-minute Availability**: We provide real-time information on award seat availability for Aeromexico flights (and SkyTeam partners).
+- **Up-to-the-minute Availability**: We provide real-time information on award seat availability for Aeromexico flights.
+At the moment, the search only shows availability for Aeromexico flights and not on partner airlines.
+Those are still bookable via phone.
 - **Flexible Searching**: Search for specific dates or explore options across a date range with our Timeline View.
 - **More Choices, Better Decisions**: Compare award options across different airlines and loyalty programs to find the best fit for your travel plans (e.g., against other SkyTeam programs such as SkyMiles or Flying Blue).
 - **Maximize Your Points**: AwardFares helps you sort and find the most value-efficient ways to use your Aeromeico Rewards Points.